ericom-gideon/docs/docs/servers/how_to_create_a_coreos_server.md

 You can't log on to CoreOS without SSH keys, so make sure you set up your [ssh keypair](ssh_keys.md) on Ninefold or you won't be able to get on to any machine in your CoreOS cluster.

-From the Ninefold Dashboard click to create a [New Server](https://portal.ninefold.com/servers/new).
+From the Ninefold Dashboard click to create a [New Server](https://portal.ninefold.com/servers/new) and select __Production Grade__ (this template is currently unavailable as a Development server).
 Ensure these components are selected when deploying your CoreOS instance:

 * Memory & CPU: go for a minimum of 2GB-X2 (if you go lower, the OS may not boot).
 Choose a compute size that's suitable for your needs.
 You can resize at any time, but we advise keeping all CoreOS machines in a cluster the same size.
 * Image: CoreOS (we only supply the latest stable version)